 Pouva’s first product was called the Pouva Magica, a simple Bakelite bodied imple projector that used a standard incandescent light bulb as it’s light source.
 The projector could only show one slide at a time and required the user to swap slides each time they wanted a new image.
 There exist early models of the Magica that are made of metal, but all consumer facing models were made of black Bakelite.
 The Pouva Magica was so simple, yet so successful, that it remained in almost constant production from the company’s inception to the 1980s.

 In the early 1950s, using their experience with Bakelite and building simple lenses, Pouva would release it’s first camera.
 Made almost entirely of Bakelite, the Start had a plastic retractable lens that screwed in and out of the body.
 The Start went through several redesigns in the two decades it was in production.
 While most were black, there are black and white, and colored models as well.
+This site has a nice selection showing many of the different variants of Starts that were available.
 All Starts used 120 roll film, and produced twelve 6cm x 6cm images per roll, had a retractable lens and shutter, a single speed, and a top mounted shutter release.

 The Start sold in the early 1950s for 16.5 German Marks, making it affordable for children, and those on a tight budget.
 Despite it’s basic design and low price, the Start was surprisingly capable, and was the launching point of the careers of many successful German photographers.
 The Start was so successful, that it’s design was licensed to other companies in West Germany and Poland where it was sold as the Hamaphot P56 and WZFO Druh, respectively.
 An estimated 1.7 million Starts were produced between 1952 and 1971 making it one of the most successful East German products of all time.